ddh0/easy-llama/DOCS.md

 Type `<` and press `ENTER` to prefix the bot's next message, for example with `Sure!`.

+Type `!!` at the prompt and press `ENTER` to insert a system message.

 The following parameters are optional:
 - `color: bool` - Whether to use colored text to differentiate user / bot.
 Defaults to `True`.
 - `header: str` - Header text to print at the start of the interaction.
 Defaults to `None`.